Twenty pence (British coin): Reverse

 In August 2005 the Royal Mint launched a competition to find new reverse designs for all circulating coins apart from the £2 coin.
 The winner, announced in April 2008, was Matthew Dent, whose designs were gradually introduced into the circulating British coinage from mid-2008.
-The designs for the 1p, 2p, 5p, 10p, 20p and 50p coins depict sections of the Royal Shield that form the whole shield when placed together.
+The designs for the 1p, 2p, 5p, 10p, 20p and 50p coins depicted sections of the Royal Shield that formed the whole shield when placed together.
 The shield in its entirety was featured on the now-obsolete round £1 coin.
-The 20p coin depicts the meeting point of the second and fourth quarter of the shield, showing the lions rampant of Scotland and the lions passant of England.
-The date no longer appears on the reverse of the coin, and has instead been added to the obverse, where the lettering has been adjusted so as to fit the date in.
+The 20p coin depicted the meeting point of the second and fourth quarters of the shield, showing the lions rampant of Scotland and the lions passant of England.
+The date no longer appeared on the reverse of the coin, but instead was added to the obverse, where the lettering was adjusted so that the date could be included.

-Status as legal tender

-20p coins are legal tender for amounts up to and including £10.
-However, in the UK, "legal tender" has a very specific and narrow meaning which relates only to the repayment of debt to a creditor, not to everyday shopping or other transactions.
-Specifically, coins of particular denominations are said to be "legal tender" when a creditor must by law accept them in redemption of a debt.
-The term does not mean - as is often thought - that a shopkeeper has to accept a particular type of currency in payment.
-A shopkeeper is under no obligation to accept any specific type of payment, whether legal tender or not; conversely they have the discretion to accept any payment type they wish.
+In October 2023 the King Charles III twenty-pence coin was presented; the coin's reverse features an Atlantic puffin.

 Dateless coin

 An unusual accidental dateless version of the 20 pence was reported to be in circulation in June 2009, the first undated British coin to enter circulation in more than 300 years.
 This was the result of the production of a mule, i.e. a version of the coin with a non-standard combination of obverse and reverse face designs.
 The fault occurred as a result of the 2008 redesign of UK coinage, which moved the date on a 20 pence from the reverse to the obverse (Queen's head side), and a batch of coins were produced using the tooling for the obverse of the old design and the reverse of the new design.
 The Royal Mint estimated that between 50,000 and 200,000 entered circulation before the error was noticed.
 The Royal Mint stated that these coins were legal tender, although due to their rarity they are traded at above face value by collectors.
 Following publicity about the coins, they were initially traded on eBay for several thousand pounds, although an eBay spokesman was unable to confirm if an accepted winning bid of £7,100 for one coin had actually been transacted.

-In June 2011 they trade at around £100.
+In June 2011 they traded at around £100.